Knit Easter Egg Ornaments

 Materials

-- A set of US 3 (3.25 mm) double pointed needles (These are Blue Sky Alpaca’s new version of their beautiful Surina Needles.)
+• A set of US 3 (3.25 mm) double pointed needles (The needles shown above are Blue Sky Alpaca’s beautiful Surina Needles.)

 Gauge

-7 stitches = 1 inch in stockinette stitch
+28 stitches = 4 inches in stockinette stitch

 The Basic Egg Pattern